BigBadE/Raven-Language/language/README.md

 ```

 - A syntax object is created in runner/runner
-- The compiler is started on another thread, waiting for code to be ready to compile (line 35).
+- The compiler is started on another thread, waiting for code to be ready to compile.
 It's important to note
   that the compiler only runs on one thread (LLVM is not multithreaded), but it still runs on another thread.
-- The parsing job is created on a new thread in runner/runner (line 46)
+- The parsing job is created on a new thread in runner/runner
     - parser/tokens/top_tokenizer finds the import and the main function with no modifiers or arguments, and makes it
       into a UnfinalizedFunction
     - parser/tokens/code_tokenizer finds the method printf and turns it into a line with a single Effect: MethodCall
       with the argument "Two"
 - Tokenizer returns, and the list of tokens is passed to the parser and a ParserUtils object is created to keep track of
   the parsing progress (parser/lib)
-    - parser/parser/top_parser finds the import, and adds it to the ParserUtil's import list (parser/parser/top_parser
+    - parser/parser/top_parser finds the import, and adds it to the ParserUtil's import list
-      line 85)
     - parser/parser/top_parser finds the function, and passes it to parser/parser/function_parser
     - parser/parser/function_parser finds no attributes or generics, finds a code body, and passes it to
       parser/parser/code_parser